#1 Update By Author

 commissions on hold in its sole discretion.
 Any sums advanced to the Agent shall create a debit balance which will be a loan to the Agent from HRMC.
 This balance will normally be repaid by

 withholding earned commissions, including renewals, but the Agent is ultimately liable for repayment upon demand by HRMC.
-A Agent may request commissions be paid on less than a 100% advance

 basis.
-Advance commissions are made in connection with the business of selling HRMC products or services and the Agent agrees that they are not for the Agent’s personal, family or household purposes.
+Advance commissions are made in connection with the business of selling HRMC products or services and the Agent agrees that they are not for the Agents personal, family or household purposes.

 11. HRMC reserves the right at any time to no longer accept new membership sales or Agent recruitments from any Agent, and to adjust or change any marketing plan and incentive program and at